CCG in Zambia

 In Zambia, we aim to empower the Government of the Republic of Zambia to devise and implement inclusive, low-emission, resilient economic policy.
 To reach this goal, we conduct a range of research and collaboration outputs, including co-creation workshops and capacity building events.
 To see more details about our activities, read more below.

-The latest news about Zambia is a blog by Clement Sichimwa which you can read here.
+There is also a recent blog by Clement Sichimwa which you can read here.

 The Zambia CCG Network Special interest Groups